chris-neely/homeserver/README.md

 ## Image Details

 ### Image Modifications

+#### Installed Applications (in addition to ucore-minimal)
 - [_lxc_/incus](https://github.com/lxc/incus) is a modern, secure and powerful system container and virtual machine manager.
+- [_bketelsen_/inventory](https://github.com/bketelsen/inventory) is an application that tracks deployed services/containers.
+It was built with a homelab in mind.

+#### Configuration Tips & Tricks
+- incus
   > [!TIP]
   > Initialize Incus and configure System Firewall
-  - Run `incus admin init` to start configuration. https://linuxcontainers.org/incus/docs/main/howto/initialize/
+  - Run `incus admin init` or `incus admin init --minimal` to initialize. https://linuxcontainers.org/incus/docs/main/howto/initialize/
-  - Add default incus bridge to the firewall (only use if you used default):
+  - Add default incus bridge to the firewall (change the interface name to the name you chose):
     ```
     sudo firewall-cmd --zone=trusted --change-interface=incusbr0 --permanent
     sudo firewall-cmd --reload
     ```
-- [_bketelsen_/inventory](https://github.com/bketelsen/inventory) is an application that tracks deployed services/containers.
-It was built with a homelab in mind.
+- inventory
   > [!TIP]
   > Server is configured to run on port 8000 and receive rpc from client on port 9999.
   > Configure System Firewall to allow port 8000 (and 9999 if external services are reporting in).